 During the summer, one of the major Calgary tourist attractions is the Calgary Stampede.
 If you’re wondering what is Calgary is known for?
 This is it!
 However you may be surprised to know that there is so much more to this event than just the stampede.
 It has become a huge festival with tons of free entertainment and endless food stalls, turning it into one of the greatest outdoor events in Canada.

-So, if you’re on the way to visit Banff and the National Parks, why not stop and visit Calgary for a few hours?
-Even better, take 24 hours and cross some of these activities off your list when visiting for a truly memorable trip to the west coast of Canada.
+So, if you’re on the way to visit Banff and the National Parks, why not stop and visit Calgary for a day?
+Take some time and cross some of these activities off your list when visiting for a truly memorable trip to the west coast of Canada.